1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 The [Huada HC32F460 MCU](https://github.com/Klipper3d/klipper/commit/72b6bd7efa1ae282220b4bdcfb789075807ebfd2) is officially supported and implemented in the Klipper firmware.

-It should be mentioned that you can always go back to the stock firmware by just re-flashing it, so you might just want to give Klipper a try.
+!!! tip "Important Informations To Be Aware Of"

-!!! warning
+    - It should be mentioned already here that you can always go back to the stock firmware by just re-flashing it, so you might just want to give Klipper a try.

-    - Keep in mind that even though the stock mainboard of the **Go** and the **Neo** is the same, you have to adjust certain settings of the file `printer.cfg` depending on your specific model!
+    - Be aware of the fact that the control unit and display of the printer doesn't work after flashing Klipper (due to the fact that the SPI the unit is connected to isn't supported by Klipper yet).
+See the belonging section further down below for more informations.
-    - After flashing Klipper's `firmware.bin`, don't try to start printing right away!
-Do all the necessary calibrations and double-check your `printer.cfg`!
+    - You'd need a host to run additional software like OctoPrint or Mainsail for being able to use the printer with Klipper.
+See the belonging section further down below for some informations and my personal recommendation abput what to use.
-    - Be aware of the fact that the control unit/display of the printer doesn't work after flashing Klipper (due to the fact that the SPI the unit is connected to isn't supported by Klipper yet).
-So you'd need additional software like OctoPrint or Mainsail or so to be able to also control the printer manually.
-See the chapter ["Printserver"](../printserver.md) if you don't have e.g. OctoPrint installed yet.
+    If you don't have a host running OctoPrint/Mainsail/.. yet, see the chapter ["Printserver"](../printserver.md) for some informations about hardware you could use for that.

 ??? info "What Is Klipper?"